|

 Biography

-As a lecturer, interviewer, and moderator, he has appeared at Lincoln Center and Carnegie Hall.
+Matthew's interests span the fine arts as well as the arts of performance.
+After a decade as a senior editor of Connoisseur magazine, he went independent in the early 1990s, building an extensive portfolio in prime outlets including The Wall Street Journal, The Atlantic Monthly, and Smithsonian.
+In a long association with The New York Times, he covered classical music with an emphasis on opera and song, pop music, theater, Old Masters, living artists, dance, circus, and film.
+A generalist by conviction, he has also delved into architecture, archaeology, sports, travel, and the business of culture.
+Although he does not court controversy for controversy's sake, his opinion pieces have been known to strike a nerve.
+As a lecturer, interviewer, and moderator, Matthew has appeared at Lincoln Center, Carnegie Hall, the Goethe Haus in Los Angeles, and festivals in Italy and Switzerland, as well as in Honolulu.
 His sold-out talk series with master conductors at the Metropolitan Museum of Art was taped for subsequent broadcast on WNYC radio.
-As an arts commentator, he has been heard on NPR's award-winning All Things Considered.
-His privately published novel When Stars Blow Out: A Fable of Fame in Our Time received high praise from major figures in culture and the arts.
-Between hard covers, he has written the lead essays for several collections of paintings by the Polish-American surrealist Rafal Olbinski, a history of the tenure of Riccardo Muti as music director of the Philadelphia Orchestra, and two volumes documenting the Rolex Mentor and Protégé Arts Initiative, with close-up portraits of such cultural icons as David Hockney, Mario Vargas Llosa, and Julie Taymor.
-In 1999, he made his debut as an opera director with Wagner's Lohengrin at the Maryinsky Theater, St. Petersburg, at the invitation of general director and principal conductor Valery Gergiev.
-Born in Schenectady, New York, Gurewitsch grew up in Zurich, Switzerland.
+As an arts commentator, he has been heard on NPR's award-winning All Things Considered, WQXR in New York, and Hawaii Public Radio.
+In May 2019, he conducted live interviews with the director Peter Sellars and the pianist Pierre-Laurent Aimard at the Herrenhausen KunstFestSpiele in Hannover, Germany.
+Boldface names in culture and the arts had high praise for his privately published novel When Stars Blow Out: A Fable of Fame in Our Time.
+Between hard covers, he has written lead essays for collections of paintings by the Polish-American surrealist Rafal Olbinski, a history of the tenure of Riccardo Muti as music director of the Philadelphia Orchestra, and two volumes documenting the Rolex Mentor and Protégé Arts Initiative, with close-up portraits of such cultural icons as David Hockney, Mario Vargas Llosa, and Julie Taymor.
+In 1999, he made his debut as a stage director with Wagner's romantic opera Lohengrin at the Maryinsky Theater, St. Petersburg, at the invitation of general director and principal conductor Valery Gergiev.
+Shortly after moving to Hawaii, Matthew wrote and produced for the Maui Fringe Theater Festival a microscopic double bill consisting of the one-act Celestial Mechanics, for three human beings and one solar system, preceded by the curtain raiser An Angel Unawares, for two voices, one of them silent.
+He is at work on longer-form dramatic projects based on the personal and family archives of immigrants to the United States in the years either side of World War II.
+Born in Schenectady, New York, Matthew grew up in Zurich, Switzerland.
 He holds a B.A. in English from the State University of New York, Stony Brook, a Ph.D. in comparative literature from Harvard, and an M.B.A. from the Yale School of Management. |

-Latest Articles ADVERTISEMENT Most Viewed ADVERTISEMENT |
+Latest Articles |

 ||||||||